AckerlyXu/heima/articles/media-services/media-services-concepts.md

 Media Services provides dynamic packaging which allows you to deliver your adaptive bitrate MP4 or Smooth Streaming encoded content in streaming formats supported by Media Services (MPEG DASH, HLS, Smooth Streaming) without you having to re-package into these streaming formats.

-To take advantage of [dynamic packaging](media-services-dynamic-packaging-overview.md), you need to encode your mezzanine (source) file into a set of adaptive bitrate MP4 files or adaptive bitrate Smooth Streaming files and have at least one standard streaming endpoint in started state.
+To take advantage of [dynamic packaging](media-services-dynamic-packaging-overview.md), you need to encode your mezzanine (source) file into a set of adaptive bitrate MP4 files or adaptive bitrate Smooth Streaming files and have at least one standard or premium streaming endpoint in started state.

 Media Services supports the following on-demand encoders that are described in this article: